Pocantico Hills, New York: Churches

 The Roman Catholic Parish of the Magdalene began in 1893 as a mission Church of St. Teresa of Avila parish in North Tarrytown to serve about forty families in Pocantico Hills and Eastview.
 The Church was dedicated in September 1895.
-A significant benefactor of the parish was grocery store magnate James Butler of Eastview.
+A significant benefactor of the parish was grocery store magnate James Butler, whose estate was in nearby Eastview.

-The Union Church of Pocantico Hills was built by the Rockefeller family in 1921.
-It features stained glass windows by Henri Matisse and Marc Chagall.
+The Union Church of Pocantico Hills, a non-denominational Christian congregation, began as a Sunday school group operating within a local community hall.
+Construction of the fieldstone building was funded primarily by John D. Rockefeller Jr. in 1921, as part of his plans to develop the community of Pocantico Hills.
+The stone and timber for the interior were harvested from the Rockefeller estate.
+The church features stained glass windows by Henri Matisse and Marc Chagall.
 The Matisse window was his final piece prior to his death in 1954 and was commissioned by Nelson A. Rockefeller in memory of his mother, Abby Aldrich Rockefeller, one of the founders of the Museum of Modern Art.
+In 2006, the church was listed in the National Register of Historic Places.